DataDog/system-tests/docs/edit/features.md

 * One class test one feature
 * One class can have several tests
-* Files can be nested (`tests/test_product/test_stuffs.py::Test_AwesomeFeature`), feature's identifier will be the entire path, include the class name
+* Feature link to the [Feature Parity Dashbaord](https://feature-parity.us1.prod.dog/) is declared with `@features` decorators
+* Files can be nested (`tests/test_product/test_stuffs.py::Test_AwesomeFeature`), and how files are organized does not make any difference.
+Use you common sense, or ask on [slack](https://dd.enterprise.slack.com/archives/C025TJ4RZ8X).

 ## Skip tests